aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 * Both of the above custom default deny options have the following features:
   * Support post-quantum TLS connections
-  * Don't block TCP control packets
+  * Don't to_client block TCP control packets
-  * Don't block return traffic for UDP or ICMP traffic allowed by a rule with flow:to_server on it.
+  * Don't block return traffic for UDP or ICMP traffic allowed by a rule with flow:to_server on it
+  * Use more descriptive SID: and MSG: so that it's easy to find their log entries
   * Allow TCP three-way handshakes so that L7 attributes can be inspected
   * Don't duplicate logging